DinisCruz/Book_Generation_Z_Developer/content/1.introduction/how-to-get-a-job.md

 **Own your carer development**

 You are the one that is in change of your carer.
 Don't let anybody tell you what you should be doing and what paths to follow.
-You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are aligned with those paths
+You need to discover these paths by yourself (via trial and error), and a great way to do that is to work for companies that are aligned with those paths.

 And how do you start working with those companies?